kevinlandert/IC_IML_CW2_NeuralNetworks/README.md

 ## Description:

-This project contains the Introduction to Machine Learning Coursework 2 Decision Tree implementation by Daphne Demekas, Nasma Dasser, Constantin Eulenstein and Kevin Landert.
+This project contains the Introduction to Machine Learning Coursework 2 Neural Networks implementation by Daphne Demekas, Nasma Dasser, Constantin Eulenstein and Kevin Landert.
 The project is split into two parts.
 In the first part, we created a neural network mini-library using only ```NumPy```.
 In the second part we designed an algorithm using Neural Networks and ```PyTorch``` to predict the median house price in California.
 The report for the project is available under the _Intro_ML_Coursework2_report.pdf_ file.

 ## Project structure: